-St Michael’s is aiming to regularly live stream services once we are back in together in the main church building.
+St Michael’s regularly livestream its Sunday morning services from the main church building.
 This is because many in our congregation may still feel unsafe in large groups for quite a while yet.

 To do this, we use a program called OBS Studio.
 It’s a popular platform used by practically all YouTube livestreamers and is free to download.
 A quick tutorial can be found below –

 Livestreaming is an extension to what we currently do on the mixing desks during services, so prior knowledge of this is key.
-That said, to livestream from the church, the basics steps to follow are –
+To livestream from the church, the basics steps to follow are –

 - Ensure you have a laptop which has OBS Studio installed and is connected to a charger.

-- Turn on all the mixing desk equipment and ensure an image is showing in the pew televisions is the image we’ll be livestreaming.
+- Turn on all the mixing desk equipment.
+The image showing in the pew televisions is the image we’ll be livestreaming.

 - Open OBS Studio and create a Scene by pressing ‘+’ in the bottom left of the window.
 You can add different Sources by using the box to the left of that.
 Think of a Scene as a blank canvas, and Sources as elements of your image.
 Sources can include –